ohel/vvvlaskin/README.md

 * For sales: `<total> = <subtotal> - <fee>` and `<transaction final amount> = <amount> + <vcfee>` (make sure the numbers match what you lost)
 * Final price per unit used in calculations is: `<final ppu> = <total> / <transaction final amount>`
 * Transfer transactions are just for bookkeeping, they are not included in the calculations.
-* Loss transactions are used to just fix your balances correct (for example, a transfer fee in virtual currency if there isn't a sale transaction to mark the fee).
-Balance by loss cannot go negative, so use a big number to zero out your balance.
+* Loss transactions are used to just fix your balances correct.
+Balance by loss cannot go negative, so use a big number to zero out your balance if you no longer own the currency.

 An example line:
 `{ "timestamp": "2022-0x-yy xx:xx", "trtype": "buy", "cur": "XXX", "amount": 20.0, "ppu": 10.0, "fee": 2.99, "subtotal": 197.01, "total": 200, "exchange": "MegaXchange", "ref": "XYZ123", "comment": "Template", "ignore": true }`